 See your doctor if you have back pain and any warning signs such as:

-you’re unwell with back pain or have a fever
+- you’re generally unwell with your back pain or have a fever

-numbness, pain, pins-and-needles or weakness in your legs
+- numbness, pins-and-needles or weakness in your legs, back or anywhere else

 Most cases of back pain will get better on its own and you won’t need to see a doctor.
 If your back pain is recent, the following may help relieve your symptoms and speed up your recovery.